Chart Color Schemes

 The level of cultural diversity witnessed in Banyo was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Banyo's cultural diversity was above average, with 23.0% of its population born overseas and 15.6% speaking a language other than English at home.
-Christianity was the predominant religion in Banyo, accounting for 49.5% of people.
-Notably, Judaism had an overrepresentation in Banyo, comprising 0.2% compared to the region's 0.1%.
+Banyo has a higher than average cultural diversity, with 23.0% of its population born overseas and 15.6% speaking a language other than English at home.
+Christianity is the predominant religion in Banyo, accounting for 49.5% of the population.
+Judaism, however, is overrepresented in Banyo compared to Greater Brisbane, with 0.2% of its population identifying as Jewish, compared to the regional average of 0.1%.

 Frequently Asked Questions - Diversity